Skip to main content

 • Parent Order: Lives in Zest.
 This is where payment is captured and where all refunds must be processed.

-• Child Orders: Pushed to Shopify (or your ecommerce platform) for fulfillment when a gift is accepted.
+• Child Orders: Pushed to your ecommerce platform (Shopify, etc.) for fulfillment when a gift is accepted.

 When you cancel or refund in Zest, the payment is returned to the customer through your payment processor (Stripe or Adyen).
-Zest does not automatically cancel Child Orders in Shopify or any downstream fulfillment system — you'll need to do that manually.
+Zest does not automatically cancel Child Orders in your ecommerce platform or any downstream fulfillment system — though you can now request ecommerce platform cancellation during the cancellation flow (see below).

-There are three main actions available from an order's Actions menu:
+There are four main actions available from an order's Actions menu:

 Action